qumanqul/DecisionEngine/README.md

 Using `Decision.POSITIVE` / `Decision.NEGATIVE` instead of raw strings `"positive"` / `"negative"` eliminates the risk of typos and makes the contract between backend and frontend explicit.

 **Constructor injection over @Autowired**
-Constructor injection makes dependencies explicit, supports immutability, and is easier to test — you can instantiate the class directly with `new` without needing a Spring context.
+Constructor injection makes dependencies explicit, supports immutability, and is easier to test - you can instantiate the class directly with `new` without needing a Spring context.

 **PII masking in logs**
 Personal codes are sensitive identifiers.
 Logging them in full would violate data privacy practices, so only the last 4 digits are shown (e.g. `****0987`).
 In production, a more robust masking strategy or structured logging with field-level redirection would be used.

 **Validation on both frontend and backend**
 Frontend validation provides immediate feedback without a network round trip.
-Backend validation is the authoritative layer — it protects the API even if requests bypass the UI entirely.
+Backend validation is the authoritative layer - it protects the API even if requests bypass the UI entirely.

 ## What I Would Improve

 If I were to extend this beyond the scope of the assignment:

-- **Replace the hardcoded mock with a real integration** — connect to an external credit registry to build a comprehensive user profile
+- **Replace the hardcoded mock with a real integration** - connect to an external credit registry to build a comprehensive user profile
-- **Add a correlation ID to logs** — tracing requests across service boundaries becomes much easier when every log entry carries a shared request ID
+- **Add a correlation ID to logs** - tracing requests across service boundaries becomes much easier when every log entry carries a shared request ID
-- **Expand test coverage** — add integration tests for the controller layer and edge cases around boundary values (exactly €2000, exactly 60 months)
+- **Expand test coverage** - add integration tests for the controller layer and edge cases around boundary values (exactly €2000, exactly 60 months)
-- **Introduce rate limiting** — a decision engine API is a natural target for abuse; limiting requests per IP would be a basic but important safeguard
+- **Introduce rate limiting** - a decision engine API is a natural target for abuse; limiting requests per IP would be a basic but important safeguard

+Additionally, the assignment could be improved by clarifying the expected behavior regarding the requested loan amount.
+It is currently ambiguous whether the system should prioritize returning the requested amount or always maximize the approved amount.
+Providing explicit examples and clearly defined edge cases would help eliminate this ambiguity.